TDT4295AForEffort/fpga/README.md

 To run this on our final PCB, featuring an Arty A7-100T ( xc7a100t ftg256 ), keep that line commented out, and use the run synth_pcb.
 To run this on some other setup, you need to make your own constraint file to map all these pins.

+If something about the project file isn't working, you can try using the project export archive fpga2.xpr.zip instead

 TODO maybe insert some photos of raycraft here? could be fun to make this repo more useful/fun for others to see